TanvirJahan001/TanvirJahan001/README.md

 I'm A.S.M.
 Tanvir Jahan, a freelance **Web Designer** and **Front-end Developer** with a strong passion for crafting beautiful, responsive, and user-friendly web experiences.
 I thrive on leveraging **modern technologies** to build innovative solutions.

 *   🎨 I bring ideas to life with clean code and engaging designs.
-*   🚀 I’m currently working on [Mention a specific project or type of project, e.g., "enhancing my portfolio with interactive React components" or "a new e-commerce UI kit"].
+*   🚀 I’m currently working on React.js, Next.js, Redux.js.
-*   🧠 I’m currently learning [e.g., "Advanced CSS Animations", "Astro", "State Management with Zustand", "TypeScript"].
+*   🧠 I’m currently learning "Advanced CSS Animations", "Astro", "State Management", "TypeScript".
 *   🤝 I’m looking to collaborate on exciting front-end projects, especially those pushing the boundaries of design and interactivity.
 *   💡 Ask me about: HTML, CSS, JavaScript, React, UI/UX design principles.
 *   📫 How to reach me: You can find my contact details above or drop me a message on LinkedIn!
-*   ⚡ Fun fact: [Something interesting or quirky about you!]

 ---